Change tax advisor: The guide for 2026

 The cancellation itself is free of charge.
 However, it is possible that there may be costs for outstanding services from the old tax advisor.
 Some tax advisors also calculate the work steps involved in the transfer of data.
 If you want to plan optimally, it makes sense to ask about any cost factors and prices in advance.
 This allows you to manage your budget well.

 As part of the termination, it is important to avoid misunderstandings from the outset.
-Therefore, always draw up a written letter of termination in which you include important details, such as the date and the request for confirmation as well as the data transfer.
+Therefore, always draw up a written letter of termination in which you include important details, such as the date and the request for confirmation as well as the transfer of data.
 Remember to revoke the powers of attorney you have granted on the relevant deadline.
 This ensures that your old tax advisor can no longer communicate with the tax authority on your behalf.

 A change is particularly appropriate when cooperation is no longer efficient or trustful — for example in the absence of digitization, inadequate advice, poor availability or repeated mistakes.
 Changing requirements due to company growth or a new form of company (e.g. from sole proprietorship to GmbH or UG) can also be a good reason to look for a suitable partner with a digital focus.